psanford/wormhole-william/README.md

       --relay-url string   rendezvous relay to use
 ```

+### CLI tab completion

+The wormhole-william CLI supports shell completion, including completing the receive code.
+To enable shell completion follow the instructions from `wormhole-william shell-completion -h`.

 ## Building the CLI tool

 wormhole-william uses go modules so it requires a version of the go tool chain >= 1.11.
 If you are using a version of go that supports modules you can clone the repo outside of your GOPATH and do a `go build` in the top level directory.